Seven strategies for building trust in contact centres from Magnus Geverts of Calabrio

-Every year I get the opportunity to meet with hundreds of leaders from contact centers from all over the world.
+Every year I get the opportunity to meet with hundreds of leaders from contact centres from all over the world.
 What makes some of them more successful than others?
 It’s fair to say that processes can go a long way to help deliver outstanding customer service, however they can never make up for poorly trained or de-motivated individuals.
-The difference between good and great often comes down to employee engagement; your frontline people are the front door to your organization, why not trust them to do their job and deliver so much more?
+The difference between good and great often comes down to employee engagement; your frontline people are the front door to your organisation, why not trust them to do their job and deliver so much more?

 The truth is that leadership style can be a major obstacle to trust.
 Of course, managers need to set the overall direction but processes should be there for a reason, rather than the reason for being.
 Fortunately the latest workforce management (WFM) solutions typically include features to support employee engagement and motivation.
 For example gamification, real-time communication and agent empowerment help to build trust by introducing some fun and giving agents control over their work-life balance.
-Mobile apps make it easier for agents to access schedules wherever they may be, again increasing the transparency of contact center operations and allowing for timely feedback, for example to holiday requests.
+Mobile apps make it easier for agents to access schedules wherever they may be, again increasing the transparency of contact centre operations and allowing for timely feedback, for example to holiday requests.
 All of these features help to build trust and agent engagement.

 Capture the voice of the frontline – agents know your customers best.
 Why not develop focus groups that give agents regular opportunities to discuss pain points, customer frustrations and how to make the service experience, and even your products infinitely better?
 Consider putting in place feedback meetings to elicit informal suggestions but make sure you close the loop on all ideas to maintain effective feedback and build morale

-Put training higher up the food chain – once you’ve hired the right people, inspire and enthuse them with a comprehensive induction program that covers corporate strategy and culture as well as their day-to-day tasks.
+Put training higher up the food chain – once you’ve hired the right people, inspire and enthuse them with a comprehensive induction programme that covers corporate strategy and culture as well as their day-to-day tasks.

 Never under-estimate the power of mentoring.
 Pair up recent graduates with seasoned professionals.
-A multi-generational contact center team is a healthy one where all parties learn from each other, keeping boredom at bay, skills refreshed and staff motivated.
+A multi-generational contact centre team is a healthy one where all parties learn from each other, keeping boredom at bay, skills refreshed and staff motivated.